BearToCode/mismerge/core/README.md

 - Fix history to work with merges
 - Add blocks actions
 - Do not clear and then draw connections, but replace the old context with one where the connections where already drawn
+- Add binding for when everything has been merged